 - Nuts: If I’m having trouble finding pine nuts, sometimes I’ll swap them for walnuts, pistachios, or almonds.
 For a nut-free version, try cooked and cooled edamame, pumpkin seeds, hemp seeds, or sunflower seeds.

 - Other Pesto Variations: Try adding your favorite herbs like cilantro, mint, or parsley.
-Add your favorite spices like cayenne, ground ginger, or paprika.
+Add your favorite spices like cayenne, ground ginger, paprika, or crushed red pepper flakes.
 Or add a dash of your favorite hot sauce.

 Keywords: homemade basil pesto, how to make basil pesto